There are a few things you should consider before deciding to open an offshore bank account.

 Each county has its own unique laws that will determine what you are liable to report to the tax authorities.
 Though privacy is maintained within the offshore jurisdiction that you bank in, the real issue is more to do with where you live and the passport you carry.

 For instance, If you are an American you must report all foreign accounts, no matter where you live, or what bank you do your business with.
-If you hold a UK passport on the other hand AND if you move to a country and reside somewhere that is not a signatory of the CRS then you likely will be free of needing to declare those assets.
+If you hold a UK passport on the other hand AND if you move to a country and reside somewhere that is not a signatory of the CRS and does not have CFC laws then you likely will be free of needing to declare and pay taxes on those assets (if they were worldwide assets that were never brought within the country).

 Likewise, if you live or are a citizen of Serbia or Georgia or several other Easter European countries you are in the clear, as well as in several Asian countries like the Philippines and Cambodia.

-Nominee services are not to being found by the government, but for discretion.
+Nominee services are not used to hide from the government, but for personal discretion.

 An important factor that should be researched before choosing a country to open an account in, is to see if the banking system is founded upon sound financial policies.

-This can largely be deduced by the government's and central banks' financial records.
+This can largely be deduced by the government's and central banks' financial policies.

 If we look toward the US, we see that the government is very closely connected with the central banks, both of which run huge deficits.

-There are many offshore banks that are 20-30% liquid.
+By contrast, there are many offshore banks that are 20-30% liquid and even some private swiss banks that are 100% liquid.

 Similarly, doing a little digging on the bank itself will help to see what its past financial history looks like, take a look at their financial records to see what their numbers look like.

-If a bank has low capital reserves and is overexposed investments (think sub-prime real estate) that means it could be another possible Cyprus or Greece scenario where banks simply had no money to give depositors.
+If a bank has low capital reserves and has overexposed investments (think sub-prime real estate) then they may be at risk if that particular sector faces a downturn.
+In Cyprus or Greece back in 2008 a similar scenario unfolded where banks simply had no money to give depositors who were trying to withdraw their money.

-Ideally, this should be done with your financial advisor or someone who has a working relationship with the bank to make sure you are getting the correct numbers.
+Ideally, this type of number crunching should be done with a financial advisor or someone who has a working relationship with the bank to make sure you are getting the numbers correct.

 Also investigating what type of investments or assets the bank is holding.
-If its holding lots of gold, metals, bonds, that might be a good sign, whereas if it holds lots of risky speculative investments, thats a sign to tread carefully.
+If its holding lots of gold, metals, bonds, that might be a good sign, whereas if it holds lots of risky speculative investments that might be a sign to tread carefully.

 The credibility of the bank, its prior record and how long its been around are important considerations, especially when dealing with foreign corresponding banks who are routinely turning away small unknown offshore banks who do not have sufficient credibility.

-Whatever your situation there is a foreign banking jurisdiction that is likely more stable, more liquid and provides much safer banking possibilities than what you currently have.
+Whatever your situation there is a foreign banking jurisdiction that is likely more stable, more liquid and provides much safer banking possibilities than most domestic banks.

 Diversifying your assets across different jurisdictions and accounts is worth it, just make sure you find the best bank that works for you.